Look Up Free Cuyahoga County Public Records on Anyone

 In most cases, arrests can be found on the county level but there are times when the subject is still being booked, the person is being held in a local city jail and the county hasn’t received arrest details.

-That means the County Sheriff’s office will provide the broadest and all encompassing results but if the arrest was made within 24 hours and a county inmate search yields no results, then city jails and/or local police departments are the next best place to look.
+That means the county sheriff’s office will provide the broadest and all encompassing results but if the arrest was made within 24 hours and a county inmate search yields no results, then city jails and/or local police departments are the next best place to look.

 With that said, we’ll review the process to find arrests on the county level first.